sickel/observationlogger/README.md

 V 1.2 March 3 2015

-Using gps to log the position where an observation is done.
+* Using gps to log the position where an observation is done.

 V 1.3 March 6 2015

-Upload of stored data is working, although it must be easier to see if there are any data that are not uploaded
+* Upload of stored data is working, although it must be easier to see if there are any data that are not uploaded

+V 1.4 March 7 2015

+* Displaying if there are points that are not uploaded

+* Code cleaning

 Bugs: